Follow Us on Social Media

 Participants are responsible for all costs associated with lodging as well as for the arrangements related to sharing rooms (including splitting expenses).
 Furthermore, if you are planning to share a room, only one person can make the reservation since more than one credit card cannot be used to hold a room.

-Other Hotel Options: Should you wish to do additional research on accommodations, the University has partnerships with hotels in an area called the Hospitality District (http://www.uhdcolumbus.com/hotels.html).
+Other Hotel Options: Should you wish to do additional research on accommodations, the University has partnerships with hotels in an area called the Hospitality District (http://www.uhdcolumbus.com).
 Inquire about OSU affiliate discounts.
+Additionally, there are several hotel options on the Experience Columbus website and you can search for hotels in the OSU area (https://www.experiencecolumbus.com/hotels/near-osu/).

 Law Firm Outing: ALLP Participants visited Lane Alton Horst and Isaac Wiles.
 They met in large and small groups with nearly twenty attorneys and discussed aspects of legal practice.